verbo transitivo/transitive verb

-- 1.1 (imposibilitar) to prevent no logró impedir el accidente she was unable to prevent the accident nos impidió el paso he wouldn't let us through, he blocked our way esta válvula impide el paso del gas this valve stops o blocks the flow of gas nadie te lo impide nobody's stopping you impedirle a algn +
+- 1.1 (imposibilitar) to prevent no logró impedir el accidente she was unable to prevent the accident nos impidió el paso he wouldn't let us through, he blocked our way esta válvula impide el paso del gas this valve stops o/or blocks the flow of gas nadie te lo impide nobody's stopping you impedirle a algn +

 infinitivo/infinitiveto prevent sb from -ingel dolor le impedía caminar the pain prevented her from walking o meant that she couldn't walk o stopped her walkingimpedir que+ subjuntivo/subjunctivequiso impedir que nos viéramos she tried to stop us seeing each other, she tried to prevent us from seeing each other tenemos que impedir que ocurra otra vez we must see that it doesn't happen again, we must stop o/or prevent it happening again 1.2 (dificultar) to hamper, hinder la ropa me impedía los movimientos my clothes hampered o hindered o impeded my movements

 Find out how to write letters in Spanish, including advice on greetings, layout, endings...